 How often should I come?

 As often as you like!
 Making yoga a regular and consistent part of your week will offer noticeable benefits to body, mind, and spirit.
 1-3 classes a week is a great way to start.
-See our full timetable or read more about our different passes.
+See our full timetable or read more about our different memberships.

 What do I wear?